Skip to content

 • The “Route” Pivot: In Universal Cargo, the Route object is the heart of the solution.
 Success depends on justifying the relationship choice (Lookup vs. Master-Detail) for performance.

-• Virtualization over Migration: Success hinges on demonstrating that historical cargo data is better surfaced via Salesforce Connect or a Canvas app rather than stored on-platform.
+• Virtualization over Migration: Success depends on demonstrating that historical cargo data is better surfaced via Salesforce Connect or a Canvas app rather than stored on-platform.

 Additional Notes